forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * Replication effect size: median association of technology use with adolescent well-being was β=−0.035, s.e.=0.004
 {{< /spoiler >}}

-* **Anthropomorphism**.
+* **Anthropomorphism for inanimate objects**.
 Individuals who are lonely are more likely than people who are not lonely to attribute humanlike traits (e.g., free will) to nonhuman agents (e.g., an alarm clock),to fulfill unmet needs for belongingness.
 {{< spoiler text="Statistics" >}}
 * Status: not replicated
 * Original paper: [Creating Social Connection Through Inferential Reproduction: Loneliness and Perceived Agency in Gadgets, Gods, and Greyhounds](https://journals.sagepub.com/doi/full/10.1111/j.1467-9280.2008.02056.x?casa_token=wB20P1GmttgAAAAA%3AxfhrS3yxTMyXdT6JCYs-dfwEmcJZ01bNYn_KP3PxW2a2YOQcIfqT6FSAItyLQEFUSBenEvvElA1n) Epley et al. (2008), [n=20 for experiment 1, n=99 for experiment 2, n =57 for experiment 3; ~[722](https://scholar.google.com/scholar?cites=16612236606641696729&as_sdt=2005&sciodt=0,5&hl=en) citations, (GS, March 2022)]